 our citizens will have our elected officials

 to blame.
-Its in everyone’s best interest that we get this right.
+It’s in everyone’s best interest that we get this right.

 We look to the Tysons